 In August of 1965, Kralick infamously got into a fight with an Indians teammate, pitcher Gary Bell.
 In a D.C. hotel room, Bell socked Kralick in the mouth, breaking a tooth.
 Between Kralick’s mouth cuts, his “dental discomfort” as the Indians described it, and Bell’s bruised knuckles, it was obvious that something was amiss.
 Later, it was reported that “Jittery” Jack and Bell, nicknamed “Ding Dong,” went at it after arguing over what TV station to watch.

 Kralick’s baseball career ended rather abruptly on May 1, 1967, following an automobile accident on Cleveland’s Memorial Shoreway.
 The crash occurred within hours of being informed by the Indians that he had been sold to the Mets for $25,000.
 He suffered a concussion and a cracked rib.
 “But the worst part of the accident,” he told the Akron, Ohio Beacon Journal in 1971, “was that I suffered from double vision.”
+But with the help of Personal Injury Attorney in South Carolina, the compensation came at the right time.
 He was scheduled to report to triple-A Jacksonville of the International League once his symptoms improved.
 However, even as he began to feel better, Kralick decided to quit and walk away from the game.

 According to the ’71 article, he had moved to Watertown, South Dakota, enjoying a life of fishing and hunting, while working for a school supply company.
 He also lived in Alaska.
 As of May 7, 2012, his son Lee says that, “My father lives in Mexico as a resident, and has for many, many years.”